 nights.
 Thanks for your patience.

-foundations below sea level.
-It is rumoured that there was also a major disagreement on tile colours and floor coverings, in common with domestic renovations all over the world.
 On top of all that, the project managers seem to have forgotten to account for the Dutch tendency to overleg.
 This broadly translates as “to consult”, but in the case of the renovated Rijksmuseum, translated instead to a seven year overrun.
 The Dutch, bless them and their egalitarianism and tolerance of alternative views, have a tendency to widespread consultation on most matters, particularly administrative and professional.
 This can be a fabulous thing, whereby a culturally ingrained openness to different opinions leads to a genuine meeting of multiple minds, a robust tussle of ideas and the generation of some amazingly innovative solutions.
 On the other hand, poor Ned Nederlander, my innately inclusive but efficiency-driven man, is regularly frustrated in his Dutch workplace by the need to grin and bear yet another round of suggestions and comments from a large number of colleagues and unsuspecting passers-by on something that really should have been done and dusted and at the printers last week.

 In the case of the Rijksmuseum renovation, some eighty licences needed to be sought, all requiring considerable overleg.
 Don’t ask me why those licences didn’t need to be sought, consulted on, modified, agreed and granted before construction began.